 There are eight books in Julia Quinn's series, each focusing on one of the alphabetically named Bridgerton siblings: Anthony, Benedict, Colin, Daphne, Eloise, Francesca, Gregory and Hyacinth; though not in that order.

-While season one mostly draws from the first book The Duke and I, we expect season two to focus on the second book The Viscount Who Loved Me, which is about eldest brother Anthony [played by Jonathan Bailey], the girl he intends to marry and her meddling half-sister.
+While season one mostly draws from the first book The Duke and I, season two will focus on the second book The Viscount Who Loved Me, which is about eldest brother Anthony [played by Jonathan Bailey], the girl he intends to marry, and her meddling half-sister Kate.

 Nicola Coughlan [Penelope] told Variety that's what she hopes to see, saying: "If it goes the way the books go, logically season two would be more about Anthony Bridgerton’s story and I’d love that because it would make the show so fresh and a totally different perspective.
 Anthony’s such a different character to Daphne."